-Datasets are easier for search engines to discover when information such as names, a description, creator (and more) are provided in the form of structured data.
+Datasets are more manageable for search engines to discover when information such as names, a description, creator (and more) is provided in the form of structured data.
 Fortunately, this couldn’t be easier thanks to the Dataset Schema type available in Rank Math PRO.

 The purpose of using this particular Schema markup type is to simplify and make datasets from a range of fields – including machine learning, government data, and more – accessible.
 You can actually browse and explore such datasets by using Google’s Dataset Search tool.